 - Your flowering plant is not flowering anymore

-The good news is that you don’t have to turn off your AC or risk giving up your indoor gardening altogether — here are a few different ways you can create a more favorable environment for your plant collection.
+The good news is that you don’t have to turn off your AC or risk giving up indoor gardening altogether—here are a few different ways you can combat the negative effects of air conditioning on your plants.

 How to Protect Your Plants From Air Conditioning

 It’s critical to move your plant away from air conditioning vents, as the direct blast of cold air dehydrates your plants and can even damage plant cells.
 In fact, the same can be said for plants that are placed near windows or doors that are frequently opened during the colder months of the year.

 Try moving your plants to warmer rooms or far away from air vents, as long as those new locations also provide the lighting conditions needed for that specific plant.
 Areas in your home such as kitchens, bathrooms, and laundry rooms tend to remain more humid and warm.